plicease-legacy/Dist-Zilla-PluginBundle-Author-Plicease/README.md

 - Want to submit a patch for one of my modules?

     Consider using `prove -l` on the test suite or adding the lib directory to `PERL5LIB`.
 Save yourself the hassle of dealing with [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) at all.
 If there is something wrong with one of the generated files (such as `Makefile.PL` or `Build.PL`) consider opening a support ticket instead.
-Most other activities that you relating to the use of [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) have to do with release testing and uploading to CPAN which is more my responsibility than yours.
+Most other activities relating to the use of [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) have to do with release testing and uploading to CPAN which is more my responsibility than yours.

 - Really need to fix some aspect of the build process?